shapeshed/shapeshed.com/content/posts/book_review_dom_scripting_jeremy_keith.md

-{
-  "slug": "book-review-dom-scripting-jeremy-keith",
-  "title": "Book Review : DOM Scripting - Jeremy Keith", "date": "2007-02-05T00:00:00+00:00",
++++
+date = "2007-02-05T00:00:00+00:00"
-  "description": "Jeremy Keith's book is an excellent, gentle introduction to applying dynamic effects to websites using Javascript and the DOM.
-Covering best practices and techniques that degrade gracefully this is a must read. ", "tags": [
+description = "Jeremy Keith's book is an excellent, gentle introduction to applying dynamic effects to websites using Javascript and the DOM.
+Covering best practices and techniques that degrade gracefully this is a must read. " slug = "book-review-dom-scripting-jeremy-keith" tags = ["Book Reviews"] title = "Book Review : DOM Scripting - Jeremy Keith"

-    "Book Reviews"
-  ]
-}
++++

 Author: Jeremy Keith